Seeking the World's Most Promising Social Entrepreneurs

 - An organization can be either a non-profit, a for-profit, or hybrid.

 - An organization does not only have to be run by one individual.
 Partnerships can apply for a Fellowship

 - Organizations still in the idea phase are eligible

 - Students, scholarships, or research projects

 - Existing organizations which have grown past their start-up phase

 Grant Management System provided by WizeHive.

-Subscribe for information on our application and selection cycle, insider tips on your pitch, and other resources for aspiring entrepreneurs:
+Subscribe for information on next year's application and selection cycle, insider tips on your pitch, and other resources for aspiring entrepreneurs: